ableyjoe/checksig.sh/README.md

 Quick and dirty DNSSEC signature expiration check for Nagios.

 Check the remaining time before an SOA RRSIG expires, and respond to dangerous situations with appropriately-flappy arms.
+If there are multiple RRSIGs, react to the most dangerously-expirey-looking one.

 ## Syntax